arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/07.custom-container/content.md

 ## Uploading the Container Folder

-First, you will need to set up your board to a Factory setting, as shown in the [Portenta X8 Out of the Box tutorial](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box).
+First, you will need to set up your board to a Factory setting, as shown in the Portenta X8 [Out-of-the-box experience from the User Manual](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#out-of-the-box-experience).

 Once finished, we will push our folder to a repository within the Factory.
 Let us place our folder "x8-custom-test" inside the "containers.git" repository.
 You can find this repository inside your Factory page under "Source".
 Then, on "container.git", the page URL will be used in the following command.